FOR MORE INFORMATION CLICK HERE: http://lourdesdoctors.org/blmaconference-2019/

 Lourdes is also a place of great spirituality and this, too, contributes to the sense of wellbeing which envelops people, even when they are not seeking it.
 Indeed, it is often those who come with the least expectations who find something that leads them to return again and again.

 Organised diocesan pilgrimages from the UK have been going to Lourdes for over 50 years and HCPT for much the same time.
-With increasing numbers of doctors appearing in Lourdes an idea was formed and the LMA was founded in 1974 with the approval of the Bishops of England, Wales and Scotland.
+With increasing numbers of doctors appearing in Lourdes an idea was formed and the Lourdes Medical Association was founded in 1974 with the approval of the Bishops of England, Wales and Scotland.
 Its aim was to enable doctors who accompany sick pilgrims to Lourdes to meet together for their own benefit and that of their patients to discuss medical, spiritual and logistic matters related to Lourdes.
+In 2016 the LMA formally amalgamated with the British Lourdes Nurses Association to form the British Lourdes Medical Association.